CleanCut/green/README.md

 2. `proj` itself is a directory that you will be storing somewhere.
 We'll pretend it's in `/home/user`

-3. The `test` directory is named as it is for a reason.
+3. The `test` directory needs to start with `test`.

-4. The test modules will all start with `test...` for a reason.
+4. The test modules need to start with `test`.

-When your project starts adding code in sub-packages, you will need to make a choice on where you put tests for sub-packages.
-The choice I prefer is to create a `test` subdirectory in each sub-package.
-Here is what it looks like.
+When your project starts adding code in sub-packages, you will need to make a choice on where you put their tests.
+I prefer to create a `test` subdirectory in each sub-package.

     proj
     ├── __init__.py